 Where can my child get a COVID‑19 vaccine?

 Children may be able to get a COVID‑19 vaccine at their pediatrician's office, or at a variety of community clinics and pharmacies.
-Children's Health will offer COVID‑19 vaccines to patients being seen in our clinics and hospital locations.

 Contact your child’s health care provider to ask about vaccine availability or see a list of community vaccination sites.
 You will not need to pay for your child’s COVID‑19 vaccine.
 It is given at no cost to the recipient.